 PLEASE stop buying bottled water!
 Plastic beverage bottles are the third most common item found littering coastal areas, behind cigarette butts and food wrappers/containers.
 I think this is one of the simplest items to eliminate from our lives, yet Americans use 2.5 million plastic bottles every hour, and each of these bottles takes around 450 years to decompose.

 Rethink buying soda in bottles too.
-Coca-Cola has been the world’s largest plastic polluter for five years in a row, followed by Pepsi Co. and Nestle.
+Coca-Cola has been the world’s largest plastic polluter for six years in a row, followed by Pepsi Co. and Nestle.
+While these companies are obviously not personally throwing their bottles into the ocean, they are certainly not working towards a solution to their large contributions to the plastic crisis.

 Reusable water bottles